 Which Discipline section should I choose?

-We previously offered suggestions for how students can frame their CPA study plan with the CPA Exam changes in mind.
-This article will help students determine which discipline section they should pursue.
-Let’s preface this by emphasizing that there is not an inherently right or wrong track to follow for aspiring CPAs.
+It's important to know that there is not an inherently right or wrong track to follow for aspiring CPAs.
 All kinds of specialists will be needed in the future accounting profession, and there are ample opportunities for career advancement across disciplines.
-That said, this should be seen as a benefit and an opportunity for students to focus on accounting competencies that play to their own strengths and equip them with a specific focus area when they begin to enter the job market.
-So, if you’re a current accounting student, what Discipline track should you follow?
+Also, choosing a Discipline doesn't set your career path in stone.
+However, it can be a benefit and an opportunity for you to focus on accounting competencies that play to your strengths and interests while building a specific focus area when you enter the job market.

-- If you’re skilled or interested in information technology and data management, you may want to sit for Information Systems and Controls (ISC) exam.
-Information technology, security and data management are a crucial and growing field of expertise in public accounting, as automation increasingly performs more rudimentary accounting tasks while also creating more demand for accountants who know how to derive insights from data.
-As a CPA who specializes in ISC, some opportunities may include a data manager (which could lead tot a position as a CIO or CTO) or IT auditor at a public accounting firm while also having fundamental accounting skills and the credential to prove it.
+As a CPA who chooses ISC, some opportunities may include a data manager (which could lead to a position as a CIO or CTO) or IT auditor at a public accounting firm while also having fundamental accounting skills and the credential to prove it.
 Definitely a sweet spot for many CPA firms these days!

-- If your interest is in pursuing a career in tax and compliance, prepare for the Tax Compliance and Planning (TCP) exam.
-Though certainly more “traditional” in a sense than ISC, TCP is just as cutting-edge and ever evolving in its own way since taxes and compliance rules for businesses and individuals are constantly changing.
-This is a vital public accounting competency for which there will always be a strong demand.
 If you closely follow tax rules and changes and enjoy the thought of helping clients ensure they’re in compliance and benefitting from tax regulations, this is the track for you.
 As a CPA who specializes in TCP, some opportunities may include working for the tax department within a company, a public accounting firm, the government, banks, hedge funds or even managing your own tax practice.

-- If you enjoy the more technical aspects of accounting and reporting, opt for the Business Analysis and Reporting (BAR) exam.
 This is a category that is more general than the other two but also elevates your basic accounting competencies above what is taught in the Core sections.
 Specializing in BAR allows you to help businesses confirm they are gathering the right information needed to analyze financials, make decisions and report to investors and other stakeholders – an always-important function of accounting, especially as new regulatory rules are constantly taking shape.
 As a CPA who specializes in BAR, you could pursue auditing at a public accounting firm, working in the accounting department at a corporation, becoming a controller, chief accountant, or even a CFO or CEO.

 We at Becker encourage you to approach this choice with excitement, as it offers you an opportunity to learn more about your desired career specialty.
 If you’re a career accountant, you may already have an advantage on your chosen Discipline, given your extra work experience.
 But whatever level of your career you’re at, and no matter which section you choose, you’ll still ultimately become a CPA.